Comparative Metaphysics

 Can I use both Bazi and Western astrology together?+

 Yes.
 Many practitioners use both as complementary lenses.
-Bazi excels at timing, elemental balance, and career.
-Western astrology excels at psychological profiling and relationship dynamics.
+Bazi is often used for timing, elemental balance, and career themes.
+Western astrology is often used for psychological profiling and relationship dynamics.

 Does Bazi use planets like Western astrology?+